rwieruch/blog_robinwieruch_content/blog/react-folder-structure/index.md

 --- List.js
 ```

-While the *src/List.js* file would have the implementation details of the List and ListItem components, it would only [export](/javascript-import-export) the List component from the file:
+While the *src/List.js* file would have the implementation details of the List and ListItem components, it would only [export](/javascript-import-export) the List component from the file as public API to this file:

 ```javascript{18}
 const List = ({ list }) => (